mullema/k3-image-clip/README.md

 - All values are in Pixels.
 - `minwidth`, `minheight`, `maxwidth`, `maxheight` limit the clip/crop select area.
 - None of the clip options are required, but in most cases it is recommended to define `minwidth` and `minheight`.
+- Often it makes more sense to resize the resulting image than defining `maxwidth` and `maxheight`.
 - `ratio: fixed` locks the ratio
     - if `minwidth` and `minheight` are defined,
     - or `maxwidth` and `maxheight` are defined,